What's different about the Overland Event? Is it just another bike rally?

 How do I take part in the TRF ride outs?

 Head to the TRF stand to sign up.
-You’ll need your own bike to go on the ride out, and note that you can’t bring your bike the wrong way through the on-site one way system!
+You’ll need your own bike to go on the ride out.
+The meeting point for ride outs will be by the exit from the camping field.
+More information here…

 How do I sign up for manufacturer Test Rides?